-- 1. Interpersonal communication
+- 1. Interpersonal communication Speaking

-- 2. Interpretive communication
+- 2. Interpretive communication Comprehension

-- 3. Presentational communication
+- 3. Presentational communication Writing

 - 1. Participate in a spoken exchange in the target language to resolve a personal issue. - 2.
-Interpret information from texts and write responses in the target language. - 3.
+Interpret information from written, spoken and visual texts and write responses in the target language. - 3.
 Express ideas in a personal, informative or imaginative piece of writing in the target language.